 Autonomous and remote-controlled ships are being trialled in some sea areas.

-Which treaties were being looked at?
+Which treaties were looked at under the regulatory scoping exercise?

 Maritime Safety Committee (MSC)